AR gives you another tool in your belt when it comes to driving sales and enhancing brand value through mobile devices

 The application of AR in this regard stretches into numerous industries and markets.
 For example, the ticket-sales company StubHub created an augmented reality app, which allowed users to view a 3D display of the stadium where the Super Bowl was played.
-Fans were able to visualize the look of the field from various seats in order to choose the right seat for them.
+Fans were able to visualize the look of the field from various seats to choose the right seat for them.

 3. Augment branding materials

 For instance, a user can scan a brochure in the right spot to bring up a video highlighting some aspect of the information being conveyed, bringing a dynamic element to the static text on the brochure.
-Alternatively, a business card can use AR to present a variety of contact options that will allow the user to get in touch with a single click, whether through email, LinkedIn or by phone call.
+Alternatively, a business card can use AR to present a variety of contact options that will allow the user to get in touch with a single click, whether through email, LinkedIn, or by phone call.